bowmanjd/terminaltalk/slides/slides.md

 <!--

 A brief detour just to help us get started.
 First you need a terminal.
+Use the one you are with.
+Or, on Windows...
+Mac...
+Linux...
+Wezterm is pretty cool if you want to download one.

 -->